TurakhiaLab/metaWEPP/README.md

 1. `kraken_db` - Name of the Kraken database.
 2. `kraken_report` - Name of the Kraken report.
 (This tells you a report of what has been classified by Kraken)
 3. `kraken_output` - Name of the Kraken output.
-(This which reads were mapped to the corresponding genome)
+(This tells you which reads were mapped to the corresponding genome)
-4. `simulation_tool` - Input "MeSS" to simulate reads with MeSS, or input "None" to provide your own reads.
+4. `simulation_tool` - Input `"MeSS"` to simulate reads with MeSS, or input `"None"` to provide your own reads.
 5. `REF` - The reference genome in fasta.
 6. `TREE` - Mutation-Annotated Tree
 7. `target_taxids` - The taxids to be analyzed.